A CHRONIC AUTOIMMUNE DISEASE

-Autoimmune diabetes is a chronic disease where the immune system attacks the patient’s own insulin-producing beta cells in the pancreas
+Type 1 diabetes is a chronic progressive disease where the immune system attacks the patient’s own insulin-producing beta cells in the pancreas

 Insulin is an essential hormone controlling the blood sugar levels.
-Type 1 diabetes and LADA are autoimmune forms of diabetes, meaning that the body’s own immune system, for unknown reasons, destroys the pancreatic beta cells in the body that produce insulin and regulate blood sugar.
+Type 1 diabetes is an autoimmune form of diabetes, meaning that the body’s own immune system, for unknown reasons, destroys the pancreatic beta cells in the body that produce insulin and regulate blood sugar.

 Insulin For Survival